awestover/thoughts/content/AI xrisk.md

 > Note: From some informal polling, my impression of where people stand on this is as follows:
 > - Some people doubt Claim 2 -- they tend to point to flaws in current AI's (e.g., hallucinations), and assert that current AI's aren't very smart / capable or that they are just stochastic parrots.
 > 	- My first thought on this is that it's missing the point -- what matters is not how good AI's are right now, but how good they'll be by 2029.
 > 	- Also, the claim that current AI's aren't capable of reasoning is absurd -- you can't get to ELO 2727 on CodeForces (so, one of the 200 best competitive programmers in the world) (as OpenAI's o3 model does) without being able to do complex reasoning.
+Also check out [Frontier Math](https://epoch.ai/frontiermath).
 > 	- If you don't believe in AI progress, then you'll always be surprised when [a benchmark is destroyed](https://arcprize.org/blog/oai-o3-pub-breakthrough) (without OpenAI even trying).
 > - Many people also complain that "AI's can't have goals".
 > 	- However, current AI's obviously have goals -- for example current AI's care about answering user queries well and denying harmful queries.
 In fact, AI's [resist human attempts to change their goals](https://www.anthropic.com/research/alignment-faking).